Japanese nationalism: Realities of political power

 Since the Meiji restoration, the central figure of the state was the Emperor.
 According to the constitution, the emperor was Head of State (article 4) and Supreme Commander of the Army and the Navy (article 11).
-Emperor Shōwa was also, from 1937, the commander of the Imperial General Headquarters.
+Emperor Hirohito was also, from 1937, the commander of the Imperial General Headquarters.
 Japanese citizens were rallied to the "Defensive State" or "Consensus State", in which all efforts of the nation supported collective objectives, by guidance from national myths, history, and dogma — thus obtaining a "national consensus".
 Democratic institutions were installed in 1890 with the promulgation of a constitution and continued to acquire legitimacy until the 1920s when they fell into disrepute.

 Concerns that irresponsible political parties could have too great an influence over vital military affairs introduced a rule that the Army alone should nominate the Army Minister in civilian government.
 This permitted the army to have a de facto veto over civilian governments by having the power to refuse to nominate a candidate.
 This policy was introduced in law in 1900 but abolished in 1913.
 It was reintroduced in 1936, cementing military influence over the government after that time.

 The political system of Japan became subverted by the military throughout the 1930s from repeated attempted coups, and independent militarist interventions.
 The invasion of Manchuria after elements in the army manufactured an incident to justify a takeover was accomplished without instruction from the Tokyo government.
 This showed the impotence of the civilian government to have any influence over the impulses of the army.
 Governments become increasingly passive, allowing agency and direction of the state to fall to disparate competing elements of the army.
 The role of the emperor remained highly prestigious, with various factions competing to advocate their interpretation of what the emperor "truly" wanted.

 After the war, scrutiny of the emperor's role in the war and militarism intensified.
 For many historians such as Akira Fujiwara, Akira Yamada, Peter Wetzler, Herbert Bix and John Dower, the work done by Douglas MacArthur and SCAP during the first months of the occupation of Japan to exonerate Hirohito and all the imperial family from criminal prosecutions in the Tokyo tribunal was the predominant factor in the campaign to diminish in retrospect the role played by the emperor during the war.
-They argue that the post-war view focused on the imperial conferences and missed the numerous "behind the chrysanthemum curtain" meetings where the real decisions were made between Emperor Shōwa, his chiefs of staff, and the cabinet.
+They argue that the post-war view focused on the imperial conferences and missed the numerous "behind the chrysanthemum curtain" meetings where the real decisions were made between Hirohito, his chiefs of staff, and the cabinet.
 For Fujiwara, "the thesis that the Emperor, as an organ of responsibility, could not reverse cabinet decision, is a myth fabricated after the war."